Trip PlannerSafety

 How Trailkeep's safety features work together and what each component does.

-The Trailkeep safety system is a layered approach to keeping people informed about your status on trail.
-It is designed to require minimal action from you once set up, and to work even in areas with intermittent cell service.
+The Trailkeep Safety Timer is a layered approach to keeping people informed about your status on trail.
+Return-by monitoring (primary) and the optional Check-in Timer (secondary) work together with your Safety QR and emergency contacts.
+The system is designed to require minimal action from you once set up, and to work even in areas with intermittent cell service.

 Trailkeep's safety features supplement — they do not replace — standard wilderness safety practices.
 For remote routes with extended periods of zero cell coverage, carry a dedicated satellite communication device (Garmin inReach, SPOT, or a PLB) in addition to using Trailkeep.